Field Position02°20′S 34°50′E · Serengeti District

-Most organizations enter the region with maps drawn from the outside.
-Country briefings, sector reports, stakeholder lists.
+Most organizations enter East Africa with maps drawn from the outside — country briefings, sector reports, stakeholder lists.
 The maps aren't wrong.
 They're just not enough.
 The decisions that determine whether your work succeeds happen in a different conversation, with different people, at a different pace than the one you're tracking.
-Imori Advisory Group works with organizations that want to close the gap between what they think they're entering and what's actually there.
+Imori Advisory Group closes the gap between what you think you're entering and what's actually there.

 Program review, cultural audit, strategic realignment.